101.1 The Direction and Destination Of Faith:

 While the redemptive path might meander from one life lesson to another; while it may move through various phases; nevertheless, as surely as a river flows toward the depths, the redemptive flow always maintains a constant direction.
-It always and intentionally moves toward its ultimate end: Oneness with God.
+It is always toward this completing oneness of heart with God.

-This goal entirely establishes the directional purpose of our salvation.
-This ideal of concerted hearts, a mature harmony, our heart in a consistent concert with the heart of God, is the ultimate prize toward which believers are always moving.
+This goal entirely establishes the dynamic, the directional flow and purpose, of our salvation.
+This idea of a mature harmony, our heart in a consistent concert with the heart of God, is the ultimate prize toward which true believers are always moving.

 This is not, of course, as some world religions hold, oneness in the sense of actual identity.
 We do not become God.
-Neither does our own identity or personality cease to exist.
+Neither does our own identity or personality cease to distinctly exist in this oneness.

 There are many paths in life.
 And, some lead to the most pleasant places of comfort, gratification, and joy, at least in the short term.
 But, if a path does not take us ever toward the beautiful glow of a true "heart oneness" with God (the sharing of His values and truth), it is merely a path of misdirection.
-It is not the true path.
+It is not the path of true redemption.

 From that very moment, man became an influence in the universe, capable of independent and self determined thoughts and actions.
 As such, mankind came face to face with the first and most primary question of his existence - "What will I do with my influence?"

 There are essentially only two options.
 Option 1: We can choose to maintain our independence, our personal sovereignty, limited though it may be, and simply express and exert our influence however we see fit.
-In essence, we choose to be "self-determined," and remain the masters of our own destiny.
+In essence, we are then choosing to be "self-determined," and remain the masters of our own destiny.
 But, the simple reality is that with this choice we estrange ourselves from God's friendship and condemn our soul to an eternal death.

 And therein lies the redemptive cost to us.
-The toll of our redemption is the surrender of our personal soverignty.
-We must give up (pay in) our right of self determination in order to travel the path of faith.
+The toll of our redemption is the full surrender of our personal sovereignty.
+We simply choose to give up our right of self-determination in order to travel the path of faith.

 Jesus put it this way in Luke, chapter 9, "If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.
-For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it."
+For whoever desires to save [retain control over] his life will lose it, but whoever loses [surrenders control of] his life for My sake will save it."
 So, there is, indeed, an initial and a daily cost to the believer who aspires to walk the true redemptive pathway.

-101.2 - Salvation Starts With God's Intentions: Sometimes, we allow our awareness of human frailties and inabilities to limit the redemptive possibilities in our mind.

 This constriction usually starts out something like this, "Well, after all, we are only human."
-The problem with defining where God can take us in this way is that it does not take into account the resources and intentions that a limitless, Almighty God brings to the table.
-So, we should first factor in the Godly intentions and resources.
-These are what truly define our possibilities as believers, not our human limitations.
+The problem with defining where God can take us in this way is that it does not take into account the resources and intentions which a limitless, Almighty God brings to the table.

 Now, let's move briefly to the New Testament.
 Consider Romans, chapter 8, where Paul writes, "For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit."
 (KJV)